NickyMeuleman/nicky-blog/src/pages/manipulate-text-like-a-boss/index.md

 * `alt+up/down` moves your current line.
 * `shift+alt+up/down` duplicates your current line.

-> NOTE: You don't have to select the line for these to work.
+> NOTE: You don't have to select the entire line for these to work.

 ![Line bubbling](line-bubbling.gif)